mrmattson/next/documentation.md

 </my-component>
 ````

 Your component will be compiled with the preprocessor selected only if it was previously [registered before](/compiler#registerpreprocessor).
-You can also prefix the language with "text/", such as "text/coffee".

 ## Tag styling